Yo-Yo Control of Satellites

-This example show the model of a tethered satellite system, which consists of a small satellite attached by a long tether to an orbiting platform.
-The control system within this model is used to stabilize the pendulum to prevent it from exhibiting too much libration (oscillation).
-This is done by reeling out the tether to its maximum length when the satellite is in the middle of its arc (which decreases its angular acceleration) and by reeling in the tether when the satellite's angular velocity is equal to zero.
+This example shows how to model the control system in a tethered satellite system.
+The satellite system consists of a small satellite attached by a long tether to an orbiting platform.
+When the tethered satellite oscillates, it behaves like a pendulum that exhibits too much libration.
+To stabilize the pendulum, the control system changes the length of the tether by reeling it out to its maximum length when the satellite is in the middle of its arc (which decreases its angular acceleration) and by reeling it in when the satellite has an angular velocity equal to zero.

 Stateflow® is used to control when the tether is reeled in or reeled out using input events from Simulink®.